ha7ilm/ha7ilm.github.io/support.md

 **Important:** I plan to implement all of these features even if I get no donations.
 On the other hand, I am not providing a service in return of the donations, and I keep the right to choose which features to work on and implement.
 The donated amounts are not updated automatically, however, I am updating them regularly (2-3 business days).

+> The fundraising has started in March, 2016.